 Once a few accounts are in place, don’t just move on to the next one-keep them buying from you!
 Be consistent with follow up, be helpful, and provide support programs like happy hours, tastings, and specialty cocktail suggestions.
 Always trying to remind them that your product is on the shelf, and that you are open to opportunities to help them sell it.

 Tastings, either dry or wet, are great opportunities to not only reach consumers direct, but also build the relationship with your retailers.
 If bartenders and sales people can put a face to the bottle, this helps them remember your brand more than your competition.
 Both Tito’s Vodka and Rumchata were successful because their founders were available and present on a regular basis.

 Pay close attention to seasonal events that a venue may like to participate in.
 Our team has successfully used cocktail holidays, causes, and other promotions to raise brand awareness for our partner brands, and you can do the same for your venues!

 Activities like this and more are great ways to establish and grow your relationships with your buyers.
 Just because you can’t sell directly to them, doesn’t mean you can’t have a successful relationship with a retailer, and the more support you show, the more likely they are to buy from you!

-For more questions about marketing your wine or spirit brand in the United States, or any of the above topics, contact our team to schedule a complimentary consultation.
+For more questions about building brand awareness for your wine or spirit brand in the United States, or any of the above topics, contact our team to schedule a complimentary consultation.